 Standard Treatments for MBC

-We are grateful for input from breast cancer advocate Musa Mayer and www.advancedBC.org for this section on treatment options.
+We are grateful for input from breast cancer advocate Musa Mayer and www.advancedBC.org for the rest of this section on treatment options.

 Types of Standard Treatments: